Apostrophe: Possessives in business names

 Where a business name is based on a family name it should in theory take an apostrophe, but many leave it out (contrast Sainsbury's with Harrods).
 In recent times there has been an increasing tendency to drop the apostrophe.
 Names based on a first name are more likely to take an apostrophe, but this is not always the case.
 Some business names may inadvertently spell a different name if the name with an s at the end is also a name, such as Parson.
-A small activist group called the Apostrophe Protection Society has campaigned for large retailers such as Harrods, Currys, and Selfridges to reinstate their missing punctuation.
+A small activist group called the Apostrophe Protection Society, with "the specific aim of preserving the correct use of this currently much abused punctuation mark" across the English-speaking world, has campaigned for large retailers such as Harrods, Currys, and Selfridges to reinstate their missing punctuation.
 A spokesperson for Barclays PLC stated, "It has just disappeared over the years.
 Barclays is no longer associated with the family name."
 Further confusion can be caused by businesses whose names look as if they should be pronounced differently without an apostrophe, such as Paulos Circus, and other companies that leave the apostrophe out of their logos but include it in written text, such as Cadwalader's.